Hierarchical Retrieval at Scale: Bridging Transparency and Efficiency: Introduction

 \section{Introduction}

-Information retrieval enables us to efficiently search for relevant information across millions of documents.
-With techniques like retrieval-augmented generation, document retrievers have become a key component in transforming large language models (LLMs) into tailored experts without the need for exhaustive fine-tuning \citep{lewis2020retrieval,izacard-grave-2021-leveraging,gao2023retrieval}.
-They enable LLM-generated content to be grounded in retrieved knowledge, thereby alleviating hallucinations \citep{shuster2021-retrieval-augmentation}.
-Moreover, retrieval allows LLMs to scale to massive datasets without increasing their internal parameters.

-A popular approach for document retrieval is to represent documents as high-dimensional embeddings and use nearest-neighbor techniques to find relevant documents for a given query embedding~\citep{karpukhin-2020-dpr}.
-While effective, the high dimensionality of these document embeddings results in a large memory footprint and heavy computation at inference time.
-The documents are also stored without any human-readable structure or understandable grouping, making it difficult to derive insights from the corpus or verify the retrieval process.
-In this paper, we propose \ourmodel{}, a tree-based method where documents are organized and represented at various granular levels, offering coarse-to-fine representations, learned entirely end-to-end by optimizing for retrieval performance as the learning objective.
-These representations offer the flexibility to balance cost and utility.
-Instead of training and storing a separate model for each desired representation size, a full-capacity tree can be learned, allowing excerpts to be encoded at any equal or lower level based on computational constraints during inference.
+Modern intelligent systems increasingly rely on retrieval mechanisms to condition their outputs on new and large-scale datasets.
+In particular, retrieval enables Large Language Models (LLMs) to generate content grounded in external knowledge, thereby alleviating hallucinations \citep{shuster2021-retrieval-augmentation}, while scaling to massive datasets without increasing the number of internal parameters.
+As such, retrievers have become a key component in transforming LLMs into tailored experts without the need for exhaustive fine-tuning \citep{lewis2020retrieval,izacard-grave-2021-leveraging,gao2023retrieval}.
+A popular retrieval approach consists of representing items as high-dimensional embeddings and use nearest-neighbor techniques to find relevant content for a given query embedding~\citep{karpukhin-2020-dpr}.
+While effective, the high dimensionality of these embeddings results in a large memory footprint and heavy computation at inference time.
+The items are also stored without any human-readable structure or understandable grouping, making it difficult to derive insights from the data or verify the retrieval process.